-[See Human Sexuality Instruction on page 17 and policies BDF and EHAA. for more information.]
+[See Human Sexuality on page Error!
+Bookmark not defined. and policies BDF and EHAA. for more information.]

 Student Wellness Policy/Wellness Plan (All Grade Levels)

 To encourage healthy habits in our students, the district has developed a board-adopted wellness policy at FFA(LOCAL) and corresponding plans and procedures to implement it.
 For questions about the content or implementation of the district's wellness policy and plan, please contact: